SharePoint/sp-dev-docs/docs/spfx/viva/bot-powered/AuthN-and-AuthZ-in-Bot-Powered-ACEs.md

 }
 ```

-The method uses the `UserTokenClient` service to invoke its `SignOutUserAsync` method.
+The method uses the `UserTokenClient` service to invoke the `SignOutUserAsync` method.

 ### Configuring the manifest